pyne/pyne/readme.rst

 pyne-dev@googlegroups.com) or `github`_.

-Examples, documentation, and more can be found at http://pyne.io/, the official PyNE projectsite.
+Examples, documentation, and more can be found at http://pyne.io/, the official PyNE project site.

 .. _github: https://github.com/pyne/pyne